RMS Duchess of Atholl: Troop ship

 Records of Duchess of Atholl's movements between August and October 1941 records are incomplete.
 On 30 October she sailed from the Clyde carrying 3,128 troops in Convoy CT 5 to Halifax and on 13 November she left Halifax carrying 2,218 troops in Convoy TC 15 to the Clyde.

 Duchess of Atholl's next voyage was from Scotland to South Africa.
 She left the Clyde on 8 December with Convoy WS 14 but developed defects and had to turn back.
 She reached Durban in January, spent a few days in port and then sailed on 21 January for Trinidad, where she arrived on 5 February.
 She then sailed via Bermuda to New York, where she arrived on 15 February.
 On 19 February 1942 Duchess of Atholl left New York with Convoy AT 12.
 She called at Halifax and brought about 3,000 troops across the Atlantic, reaching Belfast on 2 March.

 Duchess of Atholl next took part in the Allied invasion of Vichy French Madagascar.
 She left Liverpool on 21 March 1942 and joined Convoy WS 17, which took her as far as Freetown.
 From there she continued to Durban, where she arrived on 23 April.
 She left Durban five days later as part of the fleet for Operation Ironclad.
 The fleet landed Allied troops at Diego-Suarez on 5 May and had captured the town by 7 May.
 Duchess of Atholl left Diego-Suarez on 25 May and sailed unescorted back to Scotland, calling at Durban, Cape Town and Freetown before reaching the Clyde on 27 June.

 Duchess of Atholl next sailed to Egypt packed with 4,114 troops.
 With her was her sister Duchess of York, equally packed with 4,004 troops.
 The pair left the Clyde on 17 July 1942 with Convoy WS 21P, which took the two sisters as far as Freetown.
 They continued independently via Cape Town and Aden to Suez, where Duchess of Atholl arrived on 2 September and Duchess of York arrived the next day.
 Three days later Duchess of Atholl began her return voyage to the UK, sailing unescorted and calling at Durban and Cape Town.

 Final voyage and loss

 On 3 October 1942 Duchess of Atholl left Cape Town unescorted for Freetown, from where she was to continue to the UK.
-She was carrying 534 passengers: 236 army personnel, 196 naval personnel, 97 RAF personnel, five nurses and 291 civilians, including many women and children.
+She was carrying 534 passengers: 236 army personnel, 196 naval personnel, 97 Royal Air Force personnel, five nurses and 291 civilians, including many women and children.